StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 FROM tableA
 ```

-## Correspondence of aggregate functions
+## Correspondence of aggregate operators

 When a query is executed with a synchronous materialized view, the original query statement will be automatically rewritten and used to query the intermediate results stored in the synchronous materialized view.
 The following table shows the correspondence between the aggregate function in the original query and the aggregate function used to construct the synchronous materialized view.
 You can select the corresponding aggregate function to build a synchronous materialized view according to your business scenario.